patrickschur/html5gen/README.md

 ```

 #### [TODO] Checklist:
-- [ ] Exists the attribute for the element?
+- [x] Exists the attribute for the element?
+(Find a better implementation of that!)
 - [ ] Is the given attribute value allowed for the specified attribute?
 - [ ] Is the element allowed in the current element?
 - [ ] Check the document for bad practices.
 For example duplicate id references.